 - Serving as a liaison between the commercial insurance and the reinsurance company

 Our third party Insurance Managers are nationally known and manage the insurance process, including collecting premiums, paying claims and other operational matters.
 In this way, its functions are akin to a TPA (third-party administrator) of a tax-qualified retirement plan.
-However, the role of LodeStar Re goes further.
-It also prepares reinsurance company financial statements, business plans, license applications and annual tax returns.
+However, the role of the Insurance Manager goes further.
+It also prepares reinsurance company financial statements, business plans, license applications, and annual tax returns.